 4. Vegan Panna Cotta

 Panna cotta is an Italian dessert which literally means “cooked cream”.
 This version could be called ‘coco cotta’.
 Seaweed is the setting agent in this all-vegan recipe.
 Agar is a natural vegetable alternative to gelatine, with the ability to set jellies, puddings and custards.
 Sweet and seaweed… who would have thought?

 5. Seaweed Stock

 Seaweed brings the most incredible flavour to plant-based stocks.
 In Japanese cuisine, kombu dashi (kelp stock) forms the foundation for countless dishes.
 It’s important not to bring seaweed stock to the boil, as it can make the stock taste bitter.
 This seaweed stock makes a great base for soups or stews.

 Wakame-wrapped salmon - photo courtesy of Pacific Harvest

-Wrapping fish in wakame leaves the fish succulent, contributes a delicious unami taste and makes for great presentation.
+Cooking fish on wakame contributes a delicious umami taste and makes for great presentation.
 Take a look at this recipe – it works just as well on the BBQ as the oven.

 Seaweed could well be the next ingredient on your breakfast menu.
-This delicious dairy-free smoothie has a base of raw almonds, cacao and chia, with an extra kick from half a teaspoon of karengo.
+This delicious dairy-free smoothie has a base of banana, berries and flax seeds, with an extra kick from one teaspoon of dulse flakes.
 It’s filled with nutritional power and will definitely wake you up!

 The ways you can use seaweed are just as diverse as its nutritional benefits.
 We stock seaweed in all our stores – come and try it for yourself!